 Francesco Redi was an Italian scientist most famous for his experimental work that refuted the spontaneous generation theory.
 His experiment with meat in glass containers was one of the earliest controlled experiments.

-Francesco Redi was an Italian scientist born in Arezzo on February 18, 1626.
-He completed degrees in medicine and philosophy from the University of Pisa.
-After graduating Redi moved to Florence to become the physician to the Grand Duke of Tuscany.
+Francesco Redi was a scientist born in Arezzo, Italy on February 18, 1626.
+He completed degrees in medicine and philosophy at the University of Pisa.
+After graduating, Redi moved to Florence to become the physician to the Grand Duke of Tuscany.

 In the group of jars that were left open, Redi found maggots on the meat.
 Redi noticed that in the jars that were completely sealed, there were no maggots.
 In the group of jars that were covered in gauze, he noticed that there were no maggots on the meat, but maggots did appear on top of the gauze.
 This experiment provided evidence which refuted the spontaneous generation theory.
 He showed that maggots came from eggs laid by flies.
 This experiment was important as it was one of the first controlled experiments in history.
 Modern day scientific experiments require controls to eliminate the impact of other variables on the results of the experiment.